-Welcome to Hutchinson Community College and Area Vocational School, an institution that has a reputation for excellence that spans 80 years.
+Welcome to Hutchinson Community College, an institution that has a reputation for excellence that spans 80 years.
 Evolving from a traditional "junior college" to a full service community college/vocational school, HCC serves nearly 5,000 credit students every semester with a like number of individuals involved in community service and non-credit activities.

 HCC Vision Statement

-Hutchinson Community College/Area Vocational School will be the premier, two-year educational institution in Kansas, delivering accessible opportunities for learning, growth and improved quality of life.
+Hutchinson Community College will be the premier, two-year educational institution in Kansas, delivering accessible opportunities for learning, growth and improved quality of life.

 HCC Mission Statement